jedisct1/libsodium-doc/libsodium_users/README.md

 - [Smart Encryption](https://github.com/adamcaudill/SmartEncryption): Secure by default encryption for .NET
 - [Stream Cryptor](https://github.com/bitbeans/StreamCryptor): Stream encryption & decryption with libsodium and protobuf for .NET
 - [The Update Framework](https://github.com/theupdateframework/tuf): A plug-and-play library for securing a software updater.
+- [Yojimbo](https://libyojimbo.com): A network library for client/server games with dedicated servers.
 - [ZeroMQ](http://zeromq.org/): Connect your code in any language, on any platform.

 ## Companies using libsodium